yuchengruan/multimodal-bft-icu/README.md

 ## Overview

-This repository provides a demo code for an DST-based multimodal fusion approach on EHRs for ICU outcome prediction.
+This repository provides a demo code for an BFT-based multimodal fusion approach on EHRs for ICU outcome prediction.

 ## Installation